dragonman164/Personal-Assistant-App/README.md

-# Personal Assistant Project
+# Personal Assistant Project 🧑‍🦲

-## About
+## About 🔘

 It is a system which is designed to control and track your PC remotely.

 Features :
-1. Give Instructions to your PC remotely using mobile device or microphone.
+1. Give Instructions to your PC remotely using mobile device 📱 or microphone🎤 .
-2. You can give instructions to your pc using mobile application from anywhere around the world.
+2. You can give instructions to your pc using mobile application from anywhere around the world. 🌏
-3. Track system details such as batter, CPU Usage etc. You can also take a screenshot from your webcam to monitor who is using your pc.
+3. Track system details such as battery 🔋, CPU Usage 💻 etc. You can also take a screenshot from your webcam to monitor who is using your pc. 📷

+### Techonlogies Used 🧑‍💻
+1. Python
+2. Flutter
+3. Django Framework

 ## Project Comprises of three Parts
-### Note: This repository has three branches for three different codebases.
-1. Mobile Application (On master Branch )
+1. Mobile Application
-2. Django Backend Server (On BackendServer Branch)
+2. Django Backend Server
-3. Python App (On pythonbackend Branch)
+3. Python App

 ## How to deploy this whole system ?

-## Django Application
+## Django Application 💻
 Use the commands given below

 ~~~